“Marketing is no longer about the stuff you make but the stories you tell.”

 When it comes to deciding which point of view to use in storytelling, decide on one, and keep it consistent throughout the content.

-Conflict in the storytelling is a lesson that shows how the character transforms through challenges.
+Conflict in storytelling is a lesson that shows how the character transforms through challenges.
 Present the storyline with your brand and your character in it.
-Don’t be dramatic while creating a story, rather be genuine.
-You should focus on connecting your brand with your audience and teach them what they want to learn without over-emphasizing it.
+Don’t be dramatic while creating a story; rather, be genuine.
+You should focus on connecting your brand with your audience and teaching them what they want to learn without over-emphasizing it.

 There are three stages in the buyer’s journey; awareness stage, consideration stage, and decision stage.
-A persona in different stages response differently, which is why you need to create content with a different storyline for a persona in a different stage of a buyer’s journey.
+A persona in different stages responds differently, so you need to create content with a different storyline for a persona in a different stage of a buyer’s journey.

-This is an initial stage where people have problems and a bunch of questions for which they are trying to find answers.
-While creating a storyline for the persona in the awareness stage, your focal point should be to give industry level education to help give a name to their problem.
+This is an initial stage where people have problems and many questions for which they are trying to find answers.
+While creating a storyline for the persona in the awareness stage, your focal point should be to give industry-level education to help give a name to their problem.

 In this stage, the persona is concerned about finding and understanding the method to solve the problem.
 So in this stage, you need to embed their problem in the story that gives a distinct result.
-Make sure when you tell a story in the content you don’t sound fake, make as real as possible.
+Make sure when you tell a story in the content, you don’t sound fake; make it as real as possible.

-This is a stage when the persona has made a decision on a solution or method to be used to solve the problem.
+This is a stage when the persona has decided on a solution or method to be used to solve the problem.
 If you have successfully bound your customers in the awareness and consideration stage, there is a high probability that they will choose you.
-You can also influence their decision by talking about what your products or services have to offer.
+You can also influence their decision by discussing what your products or services offer.

-Do spend time on gaining knowledge about the products, services, solutions, problems so that you can trace and define persona in different stages of the buyer’s journey.
-You’ll have a better idea of conflict to address in your content.
+Do spend time on gaining knowledge about the products, services, solutions, and problems to trace and define persona in different stages of the buyer’s journey.
+You’ll better understand the conflict to address in your content.

-When there is a conflict or problem your customers will want a solution.
+Your customers will want a solution when there is a conflict or problem.
 Give a clear answer to the problem you’re addressing.
 Don’t leave your customer with any doubt.
 Ensure that you have clarified every question that your customers have.

 Storytelling brand- Zillow

-Zillow is an online real-estate marketplace in the US which has data over 110 million homes.
-The company made the use of data to create content.
+Zillow is an online real-estate marketplace in the US that has data on over 110 million homes.
+The company made use of data to create content.
 In 2016-Halloween, it ran a blog post on the “20 best cities for trick or treating“, based on home value, how close home is to one another, crime rate, and population under 10 years.

 Zillow creatively used the data to give meaning to the numbers.
 This shows how data can be an impactful storytelling platform.

-Nowadays people can scroll or skip the content.
-The best practice to keep your audiences engage in your content is through storytelling.
+Nowadays, people can scroll or skip the content.
+The best practice to keep your audiences engaged in your content is through storytelling.
 When you’re formulating content with a story, use conflict to create an emotional appeal.
 Moreover, be consistent and authentic in your content.

-Storytelling is being adopted by many B2B and B2C marketers.
+Many B2B and B2C marketers are adopting storytelling.
 As storytelling has a powerful impact on content marketing and building relations, marketers are more into providing information by using the audience as a driving force.